cedricziel/typo3-eloquent/README.md

 I think the main motivation is a intrinsic motivation to make things easier.
 Easier for both experienced, as well as entry level developers.
 The persistence Layer in Extbase is a major performance buster.
 While controllers are cheap, the whole DataMapper pattern eats precious ms of your response time. - And what for?
 Domain Driven Design, they say.

 Fact is that only a small percentage of all TYPO3 CMS developers really care about Domain Driven Design - especially when it comes to content elements.
-I dont think you should need to boot up a frameworks persistence layer and create precious mapped Domain objects just for getting a row from your database.
+I dont think you should need to boot up the frameworks' persistence layer and create precious mapped Domain objects just for getting a row from your database.

 Perspective